slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "What the superior man seeks is in himself; what the small man seeks is in others."
 -- Confucius*

+> *"Circumstances do not make the man, they reveal him."
+-- Epictetus*

+> *"You can discover more about a person in an hour of play than in a year of conversation."
+-- Plato*

 > *"I have never met a man so ignorant that I couldn’t learn anything from him."
 -- Galileo Galilei*

-> *"You can discover more about a person in an hour of play than in a year of conversation."
+> *"To find out a girl’s faults, praise her to her girl friends."
+ -- Benjamin Franklin*

+> *"You can easily judge the character of a man by how he treats those who can do nothing for him."
--- Plato*
+-- J.W.
+Goethe*

-> *"A gossip is one who talks to you about others, a bore is one who talks to you about himself; and a brilliant conversationalist is one who talks to you about yourself."
+> *"Nearly all men can stand adversity, but if you want to test a man’s character, give him power."
--- Lisa Kirk*
+-- Abraham Lincoln*

 > *"I do not know any other form of superiority but kindness."
 -- Ludwig van Beethoven*

+> *"Everything that irritates us about others can lead us to an understanding of ourselves."
+-- Carl Gustav Jung*

+> *"Tell me what a man finds sexually attractive and I will tell you his entire philosophy of life."
+-- Ayn Rand*

 > *"The need to be right - the sign of a vulgar mind."
 -- Albert Camus*

+> *"A man is as big as the things that make him angry." (...)
+"A fanatic is a person who can’t change his mind and won’t change the subject."
+-- Winston Churchill*

+> *"We should not judge people by their peak of excellence; but by the distance they have traveled from the point where they started."
+-- Henry Ward Beecher*

+> *"We don’t judge people when we feel good about ourselves."
+-- Brené Brown*

 > *"What do you really despise?
 By this you are truly known."
 -- Frank Herbert*

+> *"A gossip is one who talks to you about others, a bore is one who talks to you about himself; and a brilliant conversationalist is one who talks to you about yourself."
+-- Lisa Kirk*

 > *"Before you are old, attend as many funerals as you can bear, and listen.
 Nobody talks about the departed’s achievements.
 The only thing people will remember is what kind of person you were while you were achieving."
 -- Kevin Kelly*

-> *"Circumstances do not make the man, they reveal him."
--- Epictetus*

-> *"Tell me what a man finds sexually attractive and I will tell you his entire philosophy of life."
--- Ayn Rand*

-> *"To find out a girl’s faults, praise her to her girl friends."
+> *"I’m suspicious of people who don’t like dogs, but I trust a dog when it doesn’t like a person."
- -- Benjamin Franklin*
+-- Bill Murray*

-> *"Everything that irritates us about others can lead us to an understanding of ourselves."
--- Carl Gustav Jung*

 > *"Cynicism is easy.
 Mimicry is easy.
 Optimistic contrarians are the rarest breed."
 -- Naval Ravikant*